 You can sniff the geekiness of SiteGround.

-With five data centers spread across Europe, in the US and Singapore, and custom server architecture built by skillful in-house developers, solutions rely on technological excellence to deliver redundancy, speed and flexibility across the board.
+With six data centers spread across Europe, in the US, Australia, and Singapore, and custom server architecture built by skillful in-house developers, the SiteGround hosting solutions rely on technological excellence to deliver redundancy, speed and flexibility across the board.

 These are not empty marketing statements.